Fireflies (Owl City song): Chart performance

 "Fireflies", when featured as iTunes' free "Single of the Week," garnered 650,000 downloads, influencing Universal Republic to move Ocean Eyes' release date from September 1, 2009, to July 28.
 The song debuted on the Billboard Hot 100 in early-September at No. 97.
-The song reached No. 1 during its tenth week, becoming Owl City's first No. 1 single.
+The song reached No. 1 during its tenth week, becoming Owl City's first No. 1 single and shifting 200,000 digital copies that week.
 The song stayed at No. 1 for two non-consecutive weeks, in the top ten for fifteen weeks and on the Hot 100 for 31 weeks.
 "Fireflies" contributed to sales of the album Ocean Eyes, and was credited as being responsible for its entry to the top ten on the U.S. Billboard 200.
+The song became one of the top 10 best-selling songs of 2009 in the US with 2,748,000 digital units sold by the end of that year.
 On the Billboard Hot 100 2009 year-end chart, it was ranked sixtieth.
 On the Billboard Hot 100 2010 year-end chart, it was ranked thirtieth.
 The RIAA certified "Fireflies" 3× Platinum in June 2010.
+On January 25, 2023, the song was certified Diamond by the RIAA denoting sales of 10 million units.
+The song became the 99th song in history to become certified Diamond by the RIAA.

 The song attained success worldwide.
-In the United Kingdom, the song entered at No. 50 on the UK Singles Chart due to early download sales from a fake version that was leaked onto iTunes.
+In the United Kingdom, the song entered at No. 50 on the UK Singles Chart.
 The song would go on to make a 48-place jump to number two the following week, beaten only to the top by "Replay" by Iyaz.
 The following week, it rose to number one and topped the chart for three consecutive weeks.
 On January 2, 2011, it was revealed that "Fireflies" was the 20th most downloaded song of all time in the UK.
 As of September 2017, the song has sold over 844,000 copies in the UK.

 In Australia, the song entered at No. 38 and on the week of January 10, 2010, it topped the chart.
-In Japan, the song peaked at No. 3 and was ranked sixteenth on the 2010 year-end chart, the highest ranking for an international song for 2010.
+The song sold over 37,354 copies in Australia.
+It was the second most-played song on Australian radio in 2010, according to the Phonographic Performance Company of Australia.
+In Japan, the song peaked at No. 3 and was ranked sixteenth on the 2010 year-end chart.
 It reached No. 1 in Denmark, Ireland, Sweden, Australia, the United Kingdom and the Netherlands (for 10 weeks) and the top ten in Austria, Belgium, Canada, Poland, Finland, Germany, New Zealand, Norway, Portugal, and Switzerland.
-The song was ranked 89th on VH1's 'Top 100 songs of the new millennium'.
+As of September 2012, the song sold over 5 million copies worldwide.
+In March 2025, the single reached one billion streams on Spotify.